benc-uk/blog/_posts/2019-04-05-cosmos-sharding.md

 query in command must target a single shard key
 ```

-coming from my data access wrapper where I do my CRUD database operations against Mongo.
-Turns out that certain operations, namely update and delete require not only the id of the document, but also the shard key that I had picked.
+This was coming from my data access wrapper where I do my CRUD database operations against Mongo.
+Turns out that certain operations, namely update and delete require not only the id of the document, but *also* the shard key that I had picked.

 Sigh.